 Definition of Repo Rate

-Repurchase Option or a Repo rate is the rate at which the Reserve Bank of India (RBI) grants the loan to the commercial banks against government securities.
-It is charged on Repurchase Agreement i.e. an agreement between two parties in which one party sells its securities to another promising that the securities would be bought back over a specified period.
+A repurchase Option or a Repo rate is the rate at which the Reserve Bank of India (RBI) grants loan to commercial banks against government securities with an agreement to repurchase the securities at a future date and predetermined price.